caseybreen/caseybreen.com/content/teaching/index.md

 <!-- Abstract -->
 <div id="intro_r" class="collapse">
   <br />
-This course is designed for incoming graduate students.
-It focuses on foundational R programming skills, emphasizing reproducible workflows and best practices for data analysis in the social sciences.
-Each session is approximately 3 hours and includes lectures, in-class exercises, and take-home problem sets with solutions.
+This one-week course (12 instructional hours) is designed for incoming graduate students.
+It focuses on (1) foundational math and R programming skills while emphasizing reproducible workflows and best practices for data analysis in the social sciences.
+Each session is structured around lectures and in-class group exercises.
 </div>